csmaller/blog/content/blog/me-diocrity.md

 C. By some combination of luck and hard work , become reality.
 Unless your dream has always been to exist mostly on this planet in cubicle C43, third floor, with a view of the break room.
 Then, by God, you have a fighting chance at all of your dreams coming true and everything about your existence justified by your utter lack of vision.

 So for those of us who don’t fit Into the third mold this is for you: the struggling artist working in finance for MegaCorp.
-The promising rockstar now working as a graphic designer, the dancer waiting tables.
+The promising rock star now working as a graphic designer, the dancer waiting tables.
 You get the picture.

 ME-diocrity